C4T4P1LL4/Digital-Alchemical-Grimoire/README.md

 [Wikipedia: List of Alchemists](https://en.wikipedia.org/wiki/List_of_alchemists) | Useful for reference and to study famous Alchemists
 [Alchemical meditation](https://www.alchemywebsite.com/medit.html) | Contains links to various meditation exercises.
-[Azoth Alchemy Meditations](http://azothalchemy.org/meditations.htm) | Meditation article by Dennis William Hauck
+[Azoth Alchemy Meditations](http://azothalchemy.org/meditations.htm) | Meditation article by Dennis William Hauck [The 5 Birds of Alchemy](https://blabelalchemy.wordpress.com/2012/07/22/five-birds-in-the-alchemy-of-tounges/) | Article on the 5 birds of alchemy that also references a more famous article on birds
+[Alchemy, Humours, Medicine](https://patrickmlandry.wordpress.com/2012/12/16/alchemy-humours-medicine/) | Article on the Four Humours
+[Intro to Daoist Alchemy](https://www.goldenelixir.com/jindan/jindan_intro.html) | This is a good site for learning the chinese tradition.
+This is an intro to their arte.

 ### Libraries
 Title | Description